Tej: Health effects

-Traditional alcoholic beverages such as Tej can be vital sources of calories as well as a source of vitamin B. The presence of vitamin B in Tej is a result of the fermenting yeasts, substrate residue and other different microorganisms.
-Two of the ingredients used in the making of Tej, honey and Rhamnus prinoides, also have medicinal importance.
-Particularly, specific components of Rhamnus prinoides are being studied as a potential Alzheimer's treatment.
-This is a result of its anti-inflammatory and antioxidant properties.
-Another ingredient occasionally used in Tej, Rhamnus staddo, is being examined as a possible antimalarial candidate.
+Traditional alcoholic beverages such as tej can be vital sources of calories as well as a source of vitamin B. The presence of vitamin B in tej is a result of the fermenting yeasts, substrate residue and other different microorganisms.
+Two of the ingredients used in the making of tej, honey and Rhamnus prinoides, also have medicinal importance.
+Another ingredient occasionally used in tej, Rhamnus staddo, is being examined as a possible antimalarial candidate.

-As an alcoholic beverage and ergo a depressant, Tej also has potential negative impacts.
+As an alcoholic beverage and ergo a depressant, tej also has potential negative impacts.
 These impacts are usually associated with risk of dependency and the related potential health risks.
 Tej has been linked to alcoholism in Ethiopia as a result of two main factors.
 One such factor is its strong presence and sociocultural significance, which causes it to appear in multiple celebrations throughout the year.
 The other is because of its nature as a largely home-brewed drink, which makes it easier to attain and afford for most people.
-Studies have also suggested that Tej poses health threats due to its high alcoholic strength.
-High methanol concentration in Tej was another factor identified as a potential hazard to human health.
+Studies have also suggested that tej poses health threats due to its high alcoholic strength.
+High methanol concentration in tej was another factor identified as a potential hazard to human health.